Advice

 • While decisions about aging can be emotionally taxing, removing some of the logistical concerns can help minimize the overall stress.

-• It may be important to set up a Power of Attorney (POA), which names a designated decision-maker in the event that your parent is unable to make their own choices.
+• It may be important to set up a Power of Attorney (POA), which can be used to name a designated decision-maker to help in the event that your parents are unable to make their own choices.

 Aging is hard on everyone, and there is perhaps nothing more stressful than trying to navigate the long-term living arrangements of your parents or other aging relatives and friends as they grow older and less independent.
 Whether you’re in the early stages or need to make decisions fast, here is a quick primer on how to legally navigate their living arrangements as they age.